-The practice displayed its opening hours in the premises and included it in their information leaflet and on their website.
+The practice displayed its opening hours in the premises and included it in their answerphone message and on their website.

 The practice had an appointment system to respond to patients' needs.
 Patients who requested an urgent appointment were offered an appointment the same day.
 Patients had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+On the day of inspection, the practice was able to demonstrate that they had sufficient appointment availability to treat patients with urgent dental needs.

-The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's website and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.